Nobu-sai/my-portfolio-site/portfolio-site-react/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

 # Firebase
-### : I removed firebase.js File from all the historical commits with BFG BEFORE: DEL: firebase.js from all historical commits
+### : I removed firebase.js File from all the historical commits with BFG in the Commit (DEL: firebase.js from all historical commits).
-###  Inside the Commit, I failed to delete, so I retried and succeeded afterward.
+### Therefore, to use Firebase before the Commit, Firebase Config needs to be put into  firebase.js .

 # Styles